Corinne Le Quéré

-Marie Corinne Lyne Le Quéré (born July 1966) is a Canadian scientist.
+Corinne Le Quéré (born July 1966) is a Canadian scientist.
 She is Royal Society Research Professor of Climate Change Science at the University of East Anglia and former Director of Tyndall Centre for Climate Change Research.
-She is the chair of the French High Council on Climate and member of the UK Climate Change Committee.
+She was the founding chair of the French High Council on Climate (2018-2024) and is a member of the UK Climate Change Committee since 2016.
 Her research focuses on the interactions between the carbon cycle and climate change.

 Education

 Le Quéré received her B.Sc. in physics from University of Montreal, an M.S. in Atmospheric and Oceanic Sciences from McGill University, and a Ph.D. in oceanography from University of Paris VI.

 Personal and early life

 Le Quéré was born in Quebec in 1966 and as a child spent her camping holidays in the national parks of Eastern Canada which fostered her interest in the natural world.
-She left high school in 1984 and enrolled for a course in general studies in a small university near to her home in Gatineau prior to transferring to the University of Montreal to study physics.
+She completed high school in 1984 and enrolled for a course in general studies at the University of Ottawa, near to her home in Gatineau, prior to transferring to the University of Montreal to study physics.

 Le Quéré later became a British Citizen and holds both French and Canadian passports.
 She is now married to her second husband and has a daughter from her first marriage, Marianne, who she raised partly as a single mother.

 On 3 February 2023, Le Quéré was a guest on BBC's Desert Island Discs on Radio 4 (presented by Lauren Laverne).
 As an imaginary Castaway she chose a mask and snorkel as her luxury items and, for her favourite disc, La Vida Es Un Carnaval by Celia Cruz.
 For her book, she chose World Atlas of the Oceans by Dave Monahan.